Physiology and anatomy

 Any applications for advanced Standing for this course must be received by 17 January 2018, by email to Elizabeth Brown: firstname.lastname@example.org

-We expect that the Bridging Course will be offered again in May 2018; once confirmed, May dates will be advised on this website.
+We expect that the course will be offered again in Summer 2018/19.
+Once confirmed, dates will be advised on this website.

 Enrolment and Payment